-Key Stakeholder Communication Plan Identify key stakeholders (those impacted or likely to impact the event).
-Identify how, what, when, and who will communicate with them.
-For example: Stakeholder: Sponsors What: Approval for use of their logo Message: Keep them up-to-date with event progress How: Email When: Every other Friday Who: Vice president Marketing Activities There are several marketing tools available, and b their size and resources.
-Marketing Tools Word of Mouth Email Online Publicity Radio Public Service Announcement Social media Marketing Materials Flyers, Posters Plan Online (website) Calendar of Events Listings Email to all on mailing list Radio PSAs Sustained two-month presence on social media Plan One-time distribution of flyers on the college campus and at community center Budget Do you have money to support this market associated with the marketing plan, includi Income Marketing Budget: Direct sponsorship by Target \$1,000 In-kind sponsorship from Publix \$500 In-kind sponsorship from WXI FM \$500 Total: \$2,000 ing and how much?
-Identify all income and expenses ng cash and in-kind contributions.
-Expenses Marketing Budget: Design of flyers by town designers \$500 Printing by Town Printing \$250 Refreshments by Publix \$500 Advertising by WXY FM \$500 Total: \$1,750 Amount raised: \$250 Success Attendance was 75 and increased 50% year-over-year, 30% of attendees were college students.
+Key Stakeholder - Communication Plan Identify key stakeholders (those impacted or likely to impact the event).
+Identify how, what, when and who will communicate with them.
+For example: Stakeholder: Sponsors What: Approval for use of their logo Message: Keep them up-to-date with event progress How: Email When: Every other Friday Who: Vice President Marketing Activities There are several marketing tools available, and branches will have different options depending on their size and resources.
+Marketing Tools Word of Mouth Email Publicity Online Calendar of Events Listings Marketing Materials Flyers, Posters Radio Public Service Announcement Social Media Plan Sustained 2-month presence on social media Plan One-time distribution of flyers on the college campus and at community center.
+Budget Do you have money to support this marketing and how much?
+Identify all income and expenses associated with the marketing plan, including cash and in-kind contributions.
+Income Marketing Budget: Direct sponsorship by Target -\$1,000 In-kind sponsorship from Publix -\$500 In-kind sponsorship from WXI FM - \$500 Expenses Marketing Budget: Design of Flyers by Town Designers - \$500 Printing by Town Printing - \$250 Refreshments by Publix - \$500 Advertising by WXY FM - \$500 Total: \$2,000 Total: \$1,750 Amount raised \$250 Success Attendance was 75 and increased 50% year-over-year, 30% of attendees were college students.
 Evaluate Review and adjust for the next marketing plan.